Zilliqa/apidocs/source/index.html.md

 gasLimit | The maximum amount of gas that should be used while processing this transaction. <br> For regular transaction, please use `"1"`. <br> For smart contract transaction, please check out the [gas documentation](https://drive.google.com/file/d/1c0EJXELVe_MxhULPuJgwGvxFGenG7fmK/view?usp=sharing). code | **(optional)** `String` specifying the contract code.
 Present only when deploying a new contract. data | **(optional)** `String`ified JSON object specifying parameters to be passed to a contract for execution.
-Present when creating or calling a smart contract. signature | An EC-Schnorr signature of the entire object.
+Present when creating or calling a smart contract. signature | An EC-Schnorr signature of 64 bytes of the entire object.
 This is represented as a `String`.

 ## GetTransaction